alcatraz/Alcatraz/README.md

 ## I want to submit my package!

-Fork and edit the [Alcatraz package repository](https://github.com/mneorr/alcatraz-packages) to include your package `name`, `description`, and `URL` in the plugins, color schemes, or templates section, and submit a pull request.
+Fork the [Alcatraz package repository](https://github.com/mneorr/alcatraz-packages) and include your package with `name`, `description`, `URL`, and optional `screenshot`.
+Don't forget to submit a pull request.
 Further instructions are included in the package repository documentation.

 ## Development